ZipCPU/vgasim/README.md

 `git clone https://github.com/ZipCPU/vgasim`, run `make` in the main directory, and then run `main_tb` from within the `bench/cpp` directory.

-The project does depend upon having both Verilator and gtkmm-3.0 installed.
+The project depends upon having both Verilator and gtkmm-3.0 installed.

 ## License